Wander, sip, enjoy the snow! We raise a glass to winter wine tours with friends and family.

-Nevertheless, more and more skiers and bikers began showing up—which translated to more après glasses of wine sold inside the tasting room during the deepest dip in the off-season.
+Nevertheless, more and more skiers, snowshoers and fat tire bikers began showing up—which translated to more après glasses of wine sold inside the tasting room during the deepest dip in the off-season.
 Brian asked his family’s permission to purchase a new machine.
 He laughs, recalling that if he weren’t the owners’ son he probably never could have convinced the vineyard owners to shell out $13,000 on a new Ski Doo Skandic that tows a roller that imprints a sweet, five-foot swath of corduroy—and takes a scant 20 minutes a vineyard lap.
 By mid-January last year, Brian had logged 300 hours caring for a 3.2-mile loop, hours he says that are worth it because he’s found that the more time he spends grooming the more people show up to use his trails (at no charge by the way).
 Sometimes their dedication amazes him, such as the woman he saw last winter skiing in a 10-degree blizzard.
 “What?!
 Are you a Viking?!” he recalls thinking.

 This story is featured in the December 2017 issue of Traverse, Northern Michigan’s Magazine.
 Get your copy!